amirzhad/Data_Science_Inria/readme.md

 ## Solution 1
 To solve this problem we first check the dataframes and clean them.

+I did some data checking to find simple duplicates.
+I also, checked each column and row of the data to check the wrong data inputs.
+(I ignored putting them in submitted code).
+I made this code for current available data-set.

 We find the conflict, duplicate and wrong ids for pcr dataframe:
 * conflict id: if the duplicated id has different pcr value